Menu

 Access Tokens

-You create them on your server to verify a user’s identity and grant access to client API features.
-All tokens have a limited lifetime, configurable up to 24 hours.
+You create them on your server to verify a user's identity and grant access to client API features.
+All tokens have a limited lifetime, configurable for up to 24 hours.
 However, a best practice is to generate Access Tokens for the shortest amount of time feasible for your application.

 Contents